All Episodes

 He has criticized the federal stimulus program as ineffective, but he said he would not return the money.

-And in the final weeks of the campaign, Brown benefited from the financial backing of conservative groups like the Tea Party movement, which pumped hundreds of thousands of dollars into television as for him.
+And in the final weeks of the campaign, Brown benefited from the financial backing of conservative groups like the Tea Party movement, which pumped hundreds of thousands of dollars into television ads for him.

-How Tea Party is made up of every man, every woman.
+And this runs counter to his everyman image, how Tea Party is made up of every man, every woman.

 And it paints Scott Brown a different image.